 With affected soil above action levels removed from the site, the risks resulting from potential infiltration and direct human contact would be eliminated.
-4. Long-term Effectiveness and Permanence

 The major advantage of this alternative is the permanent treatment of highly contaminated soil and removal from the site of the remaining affected soil posing unacceptable risks.